 Attend the Final Approval Hearing

-The Court will hold a Final Approval Hearing at 2:30 p.m. on November 17, 2016, at the United States District Court for the Eastern District of Michigan, Theodore Levin U.S. Courthouse, 231 W. Lafayette Blvd., Courtroom 272, Detroit, MI 48226 to decide whether to approve the Settlements and the request for attorney’s fees, reimbursement of expenses, and service awards.
+The Court will hold a Final Approval Hearing at 1:00 p.m. on March 18, 2020, at the United States District Court for the Eastern District of Michigan, Theodore Levin U.S. Courthouse, 231 W. Lafayette Blvd., Courtroom 272, Detroit, MI 48226 to decide whether to approve the Settlement and the request for attorney’s fees and reimbursement of expenses.
 You or your own lawyer may attend and ask the Court’s permission to speak, but you don’t have to participate in the hearing in order to attend.
-To request to speak at the Final Approval Hearing, you must follow the procedures set forth in the full-length Notice no later than November 4, 2016.
+To request to speak at the Final Approval Hearing, you must follow the procedures set forth in the full-length Notice no later than November 26, 2019.

-The complete terms, including the definitions of what parties and claims are being released are set forth in the full-length Notice, settlement agreements, and the Court filings which may be obtained by clicking HERE.
+This notice is a summary only.
+The complete terms, including the definitions of what parties and claims are being released, are set forth in the full-length Notice, settlement agreement, and the Court filings, which may be obtained at www.TruckDealerSettlement.com.